MariaHochstoeger/heritage-housing-issues/README.md

 You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
 This API key is unique and private to you so do not share it.
 If you accidentally make it public then you can create a new one with *Regenerate API Key*.

+## Business Requirements

+The client has received an inheritance from a deceased great-grandfather located in Ames, Iowa, and is looking for help in maximising the sales price for the inherited properties.

+Although the client has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
+What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
+She found a public dataset with house prices for Ames, Iowa, and provided that.

+* Business Requirement 1 - The client is interested in discovering how the house attributes correlate with the sale price.
+Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
+* Business Requirement 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

 ## Dataset Content

 * The dataset is sourced from [Kaggle](https://www.kaggle.com/codeinstitute/housing-prices-data).
-We then created a fictitious user story where predictive analytics can be applied in a real project in the workplace.
-* The dataset has almost 1.5 thousand rows and represents housing records from Ames, Iowa, indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.
+* The dataset has almost 1500 rows and represents housing records from Ames, Iowa, indicating house profile (Floor Area, Basement, Garage, Kitchen, Lot, Porch, Wood Deck, Year Built) and its respective sale price for houses built between 1872 and 2010.

 |Variable|Meaning|Units|
 |:----|:----|:----|